lndecastro/Teaching_with_AI/TaLwAI/Module3_ClassDesign.md

 Include objectives, diagrams, examples, teaching steps, risks, and interactive elements.
 ```

-> **Note:** As an alternative, instead of prompting the slide generator tool, you could prompt an LLM to generate the slides' contents for you and then copy-paste this content into a tool that designs and formats the slides, such as Gamma.app.

 **Prompt Template for Claude.ai**
 ```
 Generate a visually-engaging slide deck for a 90-minute class titled [Class Title].